matthewpanizza/DecentralizedLV-DashController/README.md

 The rotary dial has internal connections for each the forward and reverse pins.
 Two of the eight [sense pins](https://github.com/matthewpanizza/DecentralizedLV-Documentation?tab=readme-ov-file#sense-pins-read-binary-onoff-switches-or-12v-signals) are used to read the binary signal for forward and reverse.
 Information about the drive gear needs to be passed to the Camry Instrument Cluster and to the Power Controller.

-### YX6300 Sound Board
+### GD3300 Sound Board

-The Dash Controller also has a port for controlling a YX6300 soundboard.
+The Dash Controller also has a port for controlling a GD3300 soundboard.
 This module reads data from a microSD card (on the back of the board) and plays audio out of the aux port.
 This can be used for startup sounds or fun horns.

 <img src="Pictures/YX6300.jpg" width="50%">

-This is not yet implemented in software, but here is an article for how to [control this module using an Arduino](https://electropeak.com/learn/interfacing-yx6300-serial-mp3-player-with-arduino/).
-To port this to the Photon, you can just replace the functions called from the `SoftwareSerial` class with `Serial1`, as the Photon has native Serial support.
+This is not yet implemented in software, but here is an article for how to [control this module using an Arduino](https://github.com/misa3L994/GD3300/tree/main).
+The library needed to control the MP3 player is includded in the GD3300 `.cpp` and `.h` files.
+The GD3300 takes a micro SD card (formatted in FAT32) with MP3 files in the root directory.
+The files should be uniquely named with a 4-digit number (i.e. `0001.mp3`, `0002.mp3`, etc).
+You can then play these songs using the `mp3.play(x)` function where `x` is the file number.
+One important note is that the GD3300 takes about 500ms after reset to be ready to play MP3 files.

 ### Neopixel Control